kschan0214/sepia/README.md

 ## Checking QSM result
 --------------------------------------------------

 Sometimes the values of QSM might be inverted.
-This may be due to different way of how the phase data being read.
+This may be due to the way of how the phase data being read.
 To check if this is the case you could look into the QSM map.
-The deep gray matter structure should be appeared as bright (positive) and white matter should be dark (negative value).
-If it appears in the opposite way then you might invert the result by multiply the map with -1, i.e.
+The deep gray matter structure should be appeared as bright (positive value) If it appears in the opposite way then you might invert the result by multiply the map with -1, i.e.

 `QSM_corr = -QSM; `

+or checked the 'Invert phase' option in the GUI.

 ----------------------------------------------------------------------------------------------------